vicktornl/wagtail-robots/README.rst

 This is a fork of the original wagtail-robots package.
 The original package maintainer hasn't accepted PRs for a long time.

 Keep the master branch up to date with the maintainers' master branch.
-If that has work not on our main branch, merge it to our main branch if necessary.
+If that has work not on our master branch, merge it to our master branch if necessary.

 The current latest TAG: https://github.com/torchbox-forks/wagtail-robots/releases/tag/1.2.2%2Btbx

-This tag support Wagtail versions less than 5.2.
+This tag supports Wagtail versions less than 5.2.
 If you are using Wagtail 5.2 or above, you should use the latest tag shown in releases.

 Use the current latest TAG in your project requirements.